ABV Calculator – Alcohol by Volume Calculator

 Tips for Accurate Gravity Readings

-• Always sanitize your hydrometer and testing vessel
+• Always sanitize your hydrometer or refractometer and test jar.

-• Use a hydrometer test jar for consistent sample volumes
+• Use a calibrated test jar for consistent volume and reading depth.

 The Science Behind ABV Calculation